What is IIoT?

 3. IIoT data is stored in on-prem, cloud, and edge solutions

 Analytics works to interpret data, but where is all the generated data accessed and stored?
 There is no one-size-fits-all solution for how IIoT data gets stored.
-Organizations can use traditional on-premise servers to store data if they’re near IIoT devices.
+Organizations can use traditional data centers or on-premise servers to store data if they’re near IIoT devices.
 But this option is usually expensive and lacks flexibility.

 Which industries are leveraging IIoT?